rocketfellows/vies-vat-validation-php-sdk-interface/README.md

 The package provides VIES VAT number validation php sdk interface.

+PHP sdk interface for VIES service for checking the validity of the VAT number.
+Services that implement this interface are must be designed to send a request and process a response from the VAT validation service, depending on the API (REST/SOAP etc.).

+Implementations of this interface are provided in the rocketfellows repositories (either already or in the future).

-Technical information about VIES VAT number validation services: https://ec.europa.eu/taxation_customs/vies/#/technical-information
+For more information about VIES VAT number validation services see https://ec.europa.eu/taxation_customs/vies/#/technical-information.

 ## Installation.